Carreau/phd-dissertation/parts/part4.rst

 ===============================
 ..
 3

-Liposomes are obtain by electro-formation (cf :ref:`Material and methods
+Liposomes are obtain by electro-formation (see :ref:`Material and methods
 <electroformation>`) from a mix of EPC and PEG-biotin lipids.
 The presence of
 streptavidin in the working buffer allow liposomes to naturally stick together to form doublets after 15 minutes (:num:`Fig #fig1a`).